 Call centre / contact centre software

 Contact centres operate on technology platforms which allow them to efficiently manage communication with customers through a variety of channels, including phone, email, chat, video and social media.
 More often than not companies are requesting cloud rather than on-premise as the preferred method of deployment.
 Cloud-based solutions offer greater ramp-up/ramp-down flexibility, virtually no capital investment, and put the line of business rather than IT at the wheel.
-A large number of vendors operate in this space, with some specialising in inbound and others in outbound contact management.
+A large number of vendors operate in this space, with some specialising in inbound and others in outbound call centre contact management.
 Another point of differentiation is the “channel approach” – many Tier 1 vendors offer “all-in-one” solutions, unifying all the possible ways a customer can communicate with an organisation in a single platform, while others focus intensely on one particular channel, for example web chat.

 CTI (computer telephony integration) is the middleware that links telephony and computer systems to pop customer records on the agent’s desktop at the moment the call arrives, delivering a better customer experience.